-    Resources for Regions funding is only available for three years.
+Resources for Regions funding is only available for two years.
 If the intent is for a program to continue beyond the funding period, you must demonstrate that you can do so independently of Resources for Regions grant funding.

 You can use an existing SmartyGrants account to apply under Resources for Regions.
 If you are applying for a different organisation, you may want to create a second account to ensure that the projects are considered and managed separately.

 Yes, where council has yet to confirm a funding source in forward years budgets.
 Works that are listed in a council’s current year capital works budget are not eligible.

 Yes, if the project is unfunded through any other sources of funding including Section 94 Contributions and Restricted Assets.

 This is at council’s discretion.

 Councils can submit multiple business case projects between $50,000 and up to $200,000 per LGA.

 Yes, however they cannot be internal staff.

 Up to 30 per cent.